redbubble/finch-sangria/README.md

 * We are hard coded to Circe, it should be fairly easy to decouple it should you so wish.
 * In the same vein, the executor returns `Json`, mainly because of the `CirceResultMarshaller`.
 Ideally both of these would use some form of class that represented the variables/results, and defined an `InputUnmarshaller` and a `ResultMarshaller` for them respectively.
 In particular, this leads to the unpleasantness with the re-parsing of the JSON returned from the underlying executor to find the status of the result.

+If you like this, you might like other open source code from Redbubble:

+* [RB GraphQL Template](https://github.com/redbubble/rb-graphql-template) - A template for Scala HTTP GraphQL services.
+* [finagle-hawk](https://github.com/redbubble/finagle-hawk) - HTTP Holder-Of-Key Authentication Scheme for Finagle.

 # Setup

 You will need to add something like the following to your `build.sbt`: